Sun Xiu (Jin dynasty): Sima Lun's regency

 After the removal of Empress Jia, Sima Lun began making plans with Sun Xiu to take the throne.
-Their political enemies, including Hai Xi, Zhang Hua and Pei Wei, were all executed.
+Their political enemies, including Xie Xi, Zhang Hua and Pei Wei, were all executed.
 Sima Lun effectively made himself regent and issued a general amnesty.
 He also granted military and administrative power to his and Sun Xiu's allies.
 As Sima Lun had very little interest in running the court, he passed over his responsibilities to Sun Xiu by making him Prefect of the Palace Secretariat.
 All the state's affairs were handled by Sun without needing Lun's consent.

-Sima Lun had appointed the Prince of Huainan, Sima Yun (司馬允) to be an acting Protector of the Palace.
-However, Both Yun and Lun were suspicious of one another.
+Sima Lun had appointed the Prince of Huainan, Sima Yun (司馬允; a son of Emperor Wu) to be an acting Protector of the Palace.
+However, both Yun and Lun were suspicious of one another.
 Lun decided to take away Yun's position of Protector by giving him a new position to strip him off his military power, but Yun pretended to be ill to avoid this.
 Sun Xiu sent the Imperial Secretary Liu Ji (劉機) to force him into accepting his new office.
 Liu arrested Yun's subordinates and presented an imperial edict as proof that Yun was going against Emperor Hui's orders.
 However, Yun knew by the writing that it was Sun Xiu who wrote the edict.
 Yun arrested Liu Ji and rebelled, but Sima Lun managed to quell his revolt and kill him.

 After Sima Yun's death, Sun Xiu had more of his political enemies executed, using the failed coup as a pretext.
 He arrested Shi Chong, Ouyang Jian (歐陽建) and his former superior Pan Yue.
-Ouyang Jian supported Hai Xi in removing Lun from military command in Qinzhou and Yongzhou in 296.
+Ouyang Jian supported Xie Xi in removing Lun from military command in Qinzhou and Yongzhou in 296.
 Shi Chong was Ouyang Jian's uncle, and he and Sun Xiu had a dispute over a woman named Lüzhu that Shi had an intimate relation with.
 All three men were executed along with their family members.
 Sun Xiu also had Sima Jiong sent away to Xuchang, fearing he would also rebel, as Jiong was not satisfied with his position despite his involvement in Empress Jia's removal.